paps/dotfiles/README.md

 * Rescue Time configuration (if asked):
 	* Check "already using the full rescue time app"
 	* Enter email
+* Stylus configuration:
+	* Go to options and enable `Sync to cloud` with personal Google Drive

 ### Configure openbox & conky